JohnMunsch/hotsheet/README.md

 later on when embeddable databases for Java projects became commonplace.

-In general, I wouldn't recommend taking much of anything from this code, however, it's been hosted for a long time at Sourceforge and is still downloaded for some unknown reason.
+In general, I wouldn't recommend taking much of anything from this code, however, it's been hosted for a long time at Sourceforge and is still downloaded regularly for some unknown reason.
 Seriously, do yourself a favor and find some more modern code to imitate.
-And if you what you need is the RSS library from it, go take a look at Rome instead (https://rometools.jira.com/wiki/display/ROME/Home).
+And if what you need is the RSS library from it, go take a look at ROME instead (https://rometools.jira.com/wiki/display/ROME/Home).
 It's not really getting updated anymore either, but at least it was much more fully developed than my much earlier project.